 A type 4 combination consists of a moderate severity of illness category and a minor severity of illness category plus any third and fourth diagnosis that is at least a moderate severity of illness level.
 When a type 4 combination occurs, the minimum patient severity of illness subclass is major.
 An example of a type 4 combination is a moderate hematological/immunological diagnosis (category 44) and hypovolemia (category 51).
-A type 5 combination consists of two categories that contain minor severity of illness level diagnoses plus two additional minor severity of illness subclass is noderate.
-An example of a type 5 combination occurs the minimum patient severity of illness subclass is moderate.
+A type 5 combination consists of two categories that contain minor severity of illness level diagnoses plus two additional minor severity of illness level diagnoses.
+When a type 5 combination occurs the minimum patient severity of illness subclass is moderate.
 An example of a type 5 combination would be diabetes without mention of complication (category 30) and minor bacterial infection (category 9).

-Combination type 6 is a special combination type for APR-DRGs 626 and 640 to distinguish neonates with multiple "other problems," i.e., problems that are generally viewed as minor severity of illness but distinguish a neonate from being a normal newborn.
+Combination type 6 is a special combination type for APR DRGs 626 and 640 to distinguish neonates with multiple "other problems," i.e., problems that are generally viewed as minor severity of illness but distinguish a neonate from being a normal newborn.
 An example is a neonate with transient tachypnea (category 920) and newborn feeding problem (category 911).
-These diagnoses have a minor severity of illness level, but are each increased to moderate for APR-DRGs 626 and 640 per an earlier Phase I step, and together, as part of this step, result in the patient's severity subclass being increased to major for APR-DRGs 626 and 640.
+These diagnoses have a minor severity of illness level, but are each increased to moderate for APR DRGs 626 and 640 per an earlier Phase I step, and together, as part of this step, result in the patient's severity subclass being increased to major for APR DRGs 626 and 640.

 Combination types 11, 13, and 15 are new to version 20.0 and pertain mostly to multiple trauma patients and a handful of other patients such as transplant status patients.
 A type 11 combination consists of two secondary diagnosis categories that contain major severity of illness diagnoses, plus any third secondary diagnosis that is at least a major severity of illness.
 An example is a major severity of illness transplant status diagnosis (category 84) and a major TB, fungal or parasitic infection (category 74).
-A type 13 combination consists of two secondary diagnosis categories that contain moderate severity of illness level diagnoses, plus any third secondary diagnosis (category 64) and a major TB, fungal or parasitic infection (category 74).
-A type 13 combination consists of two secondary diagnosis categories that contain moderate severity of illness level diagnoses, plus any third secondary diagnosis (category 18) and a moderate head and neck trauma with coma diagnosis (category 24).
-A type 15 combination consists of two secondary diagnosis that is at least a minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level.
-An example is a minor severity of illness level.
-An example is a minor severity of illness level.
-An example is a minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level.
-An example is a minor severity of illness level pulmonary diagnosis (category 75).
+A type 13 combination consists of two secondary diagnosis categories that contain moderate severity of illness level diagnoses, plus any third secondary diagnosis that is at least a moderate severity of illness level.
+An example is a moderate cardiothoracic trauma diagnosis (category 18) and a moderate head and neck trauma with coma diagnosis (category 24).
+A type 15 combination consists of two secondary diagnosis categories that contain minor severity of illness level diagnoses, plus any third secondary diagnosis that is at least a minor severity of illness level.
+An example is a minor severity of illness level head and neck trauma without coma diagnosis (category 43) and a minor severity of illness level pulmonary diagnosis (category 75).